-Similar results were found in another study of homeopathic arnica being used together with arnica ointment/gel for 2 weeks after a surgery.
+Similar results were found in another study of homeopathic arnica being used together with arnica ointment/gel for 2 weeks after surgery.
 However, here not all effects were positive, and other studies showed taking homeopathic arnica for 5 days did not reduce pain after surgery.

 Most research results using homeopathic arnica by mouth or applying arnica to the skin showed this therapy did not reduce bruising to any significant effect.
-However, one study on women post face-lift surgery showed Arnica might reduce bruising under the skin.
+However, one study on women posts face-lift surgery showed Arnica might reduce bruising under the skin.

-Current research shows mixed results regarding effects of arnica on muscle pain.
+Current research shows mixed results regarding the effects of arnica on muscle pain.
 Some studies show that taking homeopathic arnica orally does not prevent muscle soreness.

-One such study applied arnica ointment 3x/day every 24 hours after performing calf raises, and showed no reduction in muscle pain.
+One such study applied arnica ointment 3x/day every 24 hours after performing calf raises and showed no reduction in muscle pain.